Please Wait a Moment

 Do I have to be an FLC student to apply?

-What will the 10-day summer intensive entail?
+What will the Summer Intensive entail?

 I’m already working on a media project in my community, focused on a water issue outside the Four Corners area.
 Can I apply to the fellowship and use this time to receive support for the project I’m already working on?